 So if you’re in the market for an Apple Watch, but don’t fancy forking out for the brand spanking new Series 6, you can still benefit from most of the modern features, such as the Always-on Display, with the Series 5.

 So is this still one of the best Apple Watch and best smartwatch buys, and does the recent price drop mean this now one of the best Apple Watch deals?
 Here's our in-depth review with everything you need to know.

 Apple Watch Series 5: price and availability

-The Apple Watch Series 5 has launched at exactly the same price as its predecessor, the Apple Watch Series 4.
-That means you can pick up the smartwatch from £399 / $399.
+The Apple Watch Series 5 launched in September 2019 at exactly the same price as its predecessor, the Apple Watch Series 4, costing £399 / $399.

-That basic price gets you an aluminium body with a 40mm screen.
-You can step up to a 44mm screen from £429 /$429 – a pleasingly modest increase that doesn’t feel like it’s penalising bigger wrists.
+That basic price got you an aluminium body with a 40mm screen.
+However, those wanting a larger screen of 44mm would have to fork out £429 /$429 – a pleasingly modest increase that doesn’t feel like it’s penalising bigger wrists.

-The sizes are pretty generous – the screen on the 40mm model is actually larger than the screen on the 42mm Apple Watch Series 3 (still on sale, from an aggressive £199 / $199), so it's not as simple as the small one being 'for' women and the bigger one being 'for' men.
-I strongly encourage you to try them on, because I think a lot of men will find the 40mm model large enough, and more proportionate fit.
+The sizes are pretty generous – the screen on the 40mm model is actually larger than the screen on the 42mm Apple Watch Series 3 (still on sale, from an Apple Watch Series 3), so it's not as simple as the small one being 'for' women and the bigger one being 'for' men.
+It’s worth trying them on because a lot of men still find the 40mm model large enough, and more proportionate fit.
 There are three aluminium finishes available: Space Grey, Silver and Gold.